Zsott/Dash-Map-Board/configurationGuide.md

 ```
 "dataServiceLayerIndex" : Please give a number!
 ```
-**Description**: Defines which layers is the one within the service you want to use as source of data.
+**Description**: Defines which layer of the service you want to use as source of data.
 **Type**: number
 **Valid values**: 0 or greater integer
 **Example value**: 0